RMS Lusitania: Design

 Coal bunkers were placed along the length of the ship outboard of the boiler rooms, with a large transverse bunker immediately in front of that most forward (number 1) boiler room.
 Apart from convenience ready for use, the coal was considered to provide added protection for the central spaces against attack.
-At the very front were the chain lockers for the huge anchor chains and ballast tanks to adjust the ship's trim.
+At the very front were the chain lockers for the anchor chains and ballast tanks to adjust the ship's trim.

-The hull space was divided into thirteen watertight compartments, any two of which could be flooded without risk of the ship sinking, connected by 35 hydraulically operated watertight doors.
+The hull space was divided into 13 watertight compartments, any two of which could be flooded without risk of the ship sinking, connected by 35 hydraulically operated watertight doors.
 A critical flaw in the arrangement of the watertight compartments was that sliding doors to the coal bunkers needed to be open to provide a constant feed of coal whilst the ship was operating, and closing these in emergency conditions could be problematic.
 The ship had a double bottom with the space between divided into separate watertight cells.
 The ship's exceptional height was due to the six decks of passenger accommodation above the waterline, compared to the customary four decks in existing liners.

 High-tensile steel was used for the ship's plating, as opposed to the more conventional mild steel.
 This allowed a reduction in plate thickness, reducing weight but still providing 26 per cent greater strength than otherwise.
 Plates were held together by triple rows of rivets.
 The ship was heated and cooled throughout by a thermo-tank ventilation system, which used steam-driven heat exchangers to warm air to a constant 65 F, while steam was injected into the airflow to maintain steady humidity.

 Forty-nine separate units driven by electric fans provided seven complete changes of air per hour throughout the ship, through an interconnected system, so that individual units could be switched off for maintenance.
 A separate system of exhaust fans removed air from galleys and bathrooms.
-As built, the ship conformed fully with Board of Trade safety regulations which required sixteen lifeboats with a capacity of approximately 1,000 people.
+As built, the ship conformed fully with Board of Trade safety regulations which required sixteen lifeboats with a capacity of about 1,000 people.

 At the time of her completion, Lusitania was briefly the largest ship ever built, but was soon eclipsed by the slightly larger Mauretania which entered service shortly afterwards.
 She was 3 ft longer, a full 2 kn faster, and had a capacity of 10,000 gross register tons over and above that of the most modern German liner, Kronprinzessin Cecilie.
 Passenger accommodation was 50% larger than any of her competitors, providing for 552 saloon class, 460 cabin class and 1,186 in third class.
 Her crew comprised 69 on deck, 369 operating engines and boilers and 389 to attend to passengers.
 Both she and Mauretania had a wireless telegraph, electric lighting, electric lifts, sumptuous interiors and an early form of air-conditioning.